calidan-x/summer-site/docs/techniques/database.md

 ```

 :::tip
-Summer TypeORM plugin can auto collect entity and migration
+Summer TypeORM plugin can auto collect entities and migrations
 :::

 ### Create an Entity